 Many schools are packed to and beyond capacity, and officials say there’s no relief in sight.
 The Fairfax County School Board must address a projected $130 million deficit next year, partly driven by $25 million in costs associated with rocketing student growth.

 At the same time, the administration has not been able to build enough new schools to accommodate its students.
+About 22,000 Fairfax students attend classes in 1,100 trailers behind schools.

 Beth McConnell, a Mount Vernon Woods elementary art teacher, said she had a classroom last year but was alerted over the summer that she would be moving to a cart, joining a Chinese teacher, a music instructor and another art specialist.